Curling at the 2022 Winter Olympics – Men's tournament

 The men's curling tournament of the 2022 Winter Olympics was held at the Beijing National Aquatics Center from 9 to 19 February 2022.
 Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin qualified for the medal round.
+Sweden defeated Great Britain in the final to claim the gold medal.
+Canada won the bronze medal play-off against the United States.